Mehedi61/Algorithms/README.md

 * [**Binary Search**](https://github.com/Mehedi61/Algorithms/blob/master/algorithms/Binary_Search.py)

 ### How to run
-Open your Linux Terminal and paste the codes one by one.
+Open your Linux terminal and execute the following commands one by one.

 ```
 https://github.com/Mehedi61/Algorithms.git